-The COVID-19 pandemic and the related response measures introduced by various national and local governmental authorities aimed at preventing the further spread of the disease have disrupted the normal flow of business operations in those countries and regions where ING and its customers and counterparties operate (such as, among others, Benelux, Germany, France, Italy, Spain, the U.K. and the U.S.).
-This disruption has adversely affected, and will likely continue to adversely affect, global economic growth, global supply chains, global manufacturing, tourism, consumer spending, asset prices and unemployment levels, and has resulted in extreme volatility and uncertainty across the global economy and financial markets, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
+The COVID-19 pandemic and the related response measures introduced by various national and local governmental authorities aimed at preventing the further spread of the disease (such as bans on public events with over a certain number of attendees, closures of places where larger groups of people gather such as schools, sports facilities and bars and restaurants, lockdowns, border controls and travel and other restrictions) have disrupted the normal flow of business operations in those countries and regions where ING and its customers and counterparties operate (such as, among others, Benelux, Germany, France, Italy, Spain, the U.K. and the U.S.).
+This disruption has adversely affected, and will likely continue to adversely affect, global economic growth, supply chains, manufacturing, tourism, consumer spending, asset prices and unemployment levels, and resulted in volatility and uncertainty across the global economy and financial markets, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
 Please also refer to '-Because the Issuer is a financial services company conducting business on a global basis, its revenues and earnings are affected by the volatility and strength of the economic, business, liquidity, funding and capital markets environments of the various geographic regions in which it conducts business, and an adverse change in any one region could have an impact on its business, results and financial condition' for a further description of how ING's business, results and financial condition may be materially adversely impacted by developments in regional or global economic conditions.